The history of York race course

 The Yorkshire Oaks on Ladies Day sees the best fillies and mares collide.
 As in the Juddmonte International, Classic winners past and present meet on the Knavesmire but over a mile-and-a-half rather than a mile-and-a-quarter.
 It is truly fabulous to put the focus on the fillies.
 After opening with the Juddmonte International and Great Voltigeur, a key Group 2 trial for the St Leger, and following on from Ladies Day, there are two different tests on the Friday.
 The Nunthorpe Stakes is an all-age sprint over the flying five furlongs where juveniles can meet older horses.

 There is also the Group 2 Lonsdale Cup for Flat stayers over two miles.
-This comes between two other Cup races in the programme, one at Goodwood and the other at Doncaster.
+This comes between two other Cup races in the programme.
+One involves horse racing at Goodwood and the other at Doncaster.
 Everything at the Ebor Festival builds towards the Ebor Handicap.
 Now with more than 175 years of history behind it, efforts have been made by racing authorities to make it the York race course equivalent of the Melbourne Cup in Australia.
 It is truly worthy of its Heritage Handicap status and one of the most valuable non-Group prizes in Europe.

 Other Flat meetings at York